Ujjwal-eng/fake_news_detection/README.md

 **How it works**: If the fact-checker detects contradictions (e.g., non-existent metro lines, impossible statistics), it **overrides the ML prediction** and classifies the article as FAKE NEWS, even if the writing style appears professional.

+#### Tier 3: Machine Learning Models
+Pattern analysis of **writing style and linguistic features**:
+- ✅ Sensational language and emotional manipulation
+- ✅ Conspiracy theory rhetoric patterns
+- ✅ Poor grammar and structure (common in low-quality fake news)
+- ✅ Clickbait-style headlines
+- ✅ Absence of proper attribution and sources
+- ✅ Vague or missing details

 ### What the System CANNOT Detect
-Despite the dual-layer approach, some limitations remain:
+Despite the three-tier approach, some limitations remain:
+- ❌ Cannot verify claims not yet fact-checked by professional organizations (for Google API tier)
-- ❌ Cannot verify very recent events not yet documented on Wikipedia
+- ❌ Cannot verify very recent events not yet documented on Wikipedia (for AI fact-checker tier)
 - ❌ Cannot access paywalled sources or private databases
 - ❌ Limited to English language content
 - ❌ Cannot verify claims requiring real-time data or government databases

-**Example**: A fake news article about a non-existent Delhi Metro line, written in professional journalistic style with specific details, would be misclassified as REAL because it matches the writing patterns of legitimate news.
-The models detect patterns, not facts.
+**Example**: A fake news article about a non-existent Delhi Metro line, written in professional journalistic style with specific details, would be caught by the AI fact-checker (Tier 2) which verifies infrastructure claims against Wikipedia, or by Google API (Tier 1) if fact-checkers have already debunked it.

-**Solution**: For production systems, combine these ML models with:
-1. Fact-checking APIs (Alt News, BOOM Live, Snopes)
-2. Knowledge graphs (Wikipedia, Wikidata)
-3. Government database integration
-4. Source credibility analysis
+**Solution**: The three-tier system provides comprehensive verification:
+1. **Tier 1 (Google API)**: Professional fact-checker verdicts from trusted sources
+2. **Tier 2 (AI Fact-Checker)**: Wikipedia verification + pattern detection
+3. **Tier 3 (ML Models)**: Writing style and linguistic pattern analysis

 See [MODEL_LIMITATIONS.md](MODEL_LIMITATIONS.md) for detailed analysis.